 This chime was manufactured by American Art Metal Company of San Francisco, California.This tubular door chime has a copyright date of 1934 making this the earliest tubular door chime in the Doorbell Museum collection.

 Several manufacturers claim the “invention” of tubular door chimes, however the markings on this unit are the earliest verifiable evidence I have seen.
 This chime is of heavy duty construction and has a voltage requirement of 24 volts like other early door chimes.
-The No. 101 features a decorative grill suspended from a decorative third tube.

 The Model 101, which was the top of the line from American Art Metal and featured a unique decorative grill suspended from an engraved center tube.
 The grill protects the two bells.